build-on-aws/content/templates/tutorial.md

 ---
-title: <Highlight the core problem being solved, follow PR/marketing guidelines>
+title: "<Highlight the core problem being solved, follow PR/marketing guidelines>"
-description: <Two or three sentences describing the problem, the solution, and tools or services used along the way>
+description: "<Two or three sentences describing the problem, the solution, and tools or services used along the way>"
 tags:
     - tutorials
     - <tutorials tag is mandatory for tutorials. list any other key terms readers will be searching for using kebab-case, e.g. ci-cd, NOT "ci cd", or "CI-CD">